 - Set the duration of first slide in the playlist to ‘forever’ (master playlist should only contain 1 slide)

 - [optional] Set slide background color to black

-- Add individual zone playlists to the first slide.
+- Add individual zone playlists to the first slide using the playlist in a playlist plugin.
 If your measurements were correct, they should nicely fill up the entire screen: